 Vegetalia is located at Calle Sta.
 Isabel, 8, 29640 Fuengirola, Málaga, Spain.
 They’re open between 12:30 and 16:00 Monday to Saturday.

-This is a buffet restaurant, so you pay per person, 15 Euros at lunch in the weekdays and 19 Euros at dinner and weekends.
+This is a buffet restaurant, so you pay per person, 15 Euros at lunch or on the weekdays and 19 Euros at dinner and weekends.
 They have a fancy ordering system by tablet so you can order continuously straight from the kitchen.

 Located at Sukiyaki, Paseo Marítimo Rey de España, 9, 29640 Fuengirola, Málaga, Spain.
 Sukiyaki opens every day 13:00-16:30 and 18:30-24:00.

 Dao’s Bar & Thai Restaurant is the best place for Thai food in Fuengirola and most of the vegetarian menu can be served vegan.

 They have amazing Thai coconut curries that bring you straight back to Thailand in a blink of an eye.
 The portions are huge, but you can ask to take the rest with you home if it gets too much.
 The spring rolls are vegan and the perfect appetizer.

 The yellow and red curries are so flavorful and filling – they can easily be shared between two people.
 And if that isn’t enough, their mango sticky rice is to die for!